pamasol/Lehrlingsprojekt-Nibo-Burger/README.md

 # Robot tasks

+The following 5 tasks must be mastered, whereas the apprentice can choose the order by himself.

+**5m straightforward**
+The robot should move exactly 5 meters without any longitudinal and lateral deviation.

 **Fraidy cat**
 The robot should avoid obstacles to the right or left as shown in [this video](https://youtu.be/c-cpGMVMM1k).